Fractional Flow Reserve Versus Angiography for Multivessel Evaluation 2 - FAME 2

 Contribution To Literature:

-The FAME 2 trial showed that FFR-guided PCI in addition to OMT is superior to OMT alone in the management of patients with stable angina.
+The FAME 2 trial showed that in patients with angiographic evidence of coronary artery disease, FFR-guided PCI in addition to OMT is superior to OMT alone in the management of patients with stable angina.

 The landmark COURAGE trial demonstrated that percutaneous coronary intervention (PCI) with optimal medical therapy (OMT) was not superior to OMT alone in the initial management of patients with stable angina.
 The current trial sought to study if there would be a difference in outcomes after fractional flow reserve (FFR)-guided PCI with OMT versus OMT alone in patients with stable angina.